aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/3d-model-support/supporting-obj-format-in-aspose-cad/_index.md

 CADDoc.Save(MyDir + "example-580-W_custom.pdf", CADf);
 ```

-## Common Issues and Solutions
+## Common issues and solutions

 - **Incorrect page dimensions** – Verify that `PageWidth` and `PageHeight` are set in **pixels**; use `Resolution` to translate inches or millimetres to pixels (e.g., 300 dpi → 1 inch = 300 px).
 - **Missing textures** – OBJ files often reference external `.mtl` files; ensure the material file resides in the same directory as the OBJ.
 - **Large file memory usage** – Enable `Image.SaveOptions.Compression` to reduce memory pressure for high‑resolution renders.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.CAD compatible with other CAD file formats?**
 A: Yes, Aspose.CAD supports over **30** input formats—including DWG, DXF, DGN, and STL—and can export to more than **20** raster and vector formats.

 **Q: Can I try Aspose.CAD before purchasing?**
 A: Absolutely!
-You can explore a free trial version [here](https://releases.aspose.com/).
+You can explore a free trial version [download the free trial version](https://releases.aspose.com/).

 **Q: How do I obtain support for Aspose.CAD?**
 A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) to ask questions and share experiences with the community.

 **Q: Are temporary licenses available for testing?**
-A: Yes, temporary licenses can be obtained [here](https://purchase.aspose.com/temporary-license/).
+A: Yes, temporary licenses can be obtained [obtain a temporary license](https://purchase.aspose.com/temporary-license/).

 **Q: Where can I purchase a full license?**
-A: You can purchase Aspose.CAD [here](https://purchase.aspose.com/buy).
+A: You can purchase Aspose.CAD [purchase a full Aspose.CAD license](https://purchase.aspose.com/buy).

 ---